SurfSolana/SolSurfer/readme.md

 SolSurfer is a **free, self-hosted crypto trading bot** that automates SOL/USDC trading on the Solana blockchain.
 What sets our bot apart from AI trading bots is our transparent approach - combining targeted machine learning for performance optimization with clear, understandable trading strategies.
 Our dual trading approaches leverage Fear and Greed Index analysis with ML-optimized parameters, giving you the best of both worlds: advanced technology with complete clarity on how your trades are executed.

-Join our Discord community to discuss SolSurfer, get support, and stay updated on the latest developments.

 ## Features 🚀

 - ✅ Free and open source